BarbeMCR/the-betrothed/README.md

 # BarbeMCR's The Betrothed
-The Betrothed is a platformer written in Python with the aid of Pygame.
+BarbeMCR's The Betrothed is a platformer written in Python with the aid of Pygame.

 ## How do I run the code?
 ### If you just want to play BarbeMCR's The Betrothed:

+- Use the BarbeMCR's The Betrothed Launcher (learn about it [here](https://github.com/BarbeMCR/the-betrothed-launcher))
+- Do everything manually

+If you chose the second option, here is how you can play BarbeMCR's The Betrothed (don't worry, it isn't very difficult):

 **On Windows**
 1. Go on the `Releases` page and check for the latest stable version (or any other one, if you want)